ColinBD/touch-type-training/README.md

 # Introduction

-Touch type trainer is a work-in-progress app to help users improve their typing skills.
+Touch Type Trainer is a work-in-progress app to help users improve their typing skills.

 The user journey will look as follows:
 1. A user sees some basic touch typing instructions